tristanperalta/vimfiles/README.md

 $ source ~/.bashrc
 ```

-1. Install required fonts (optional, only when using X display such as gVim)
+1. Install fonts (optional, only when using X display such as gVim)

 ```bash
 $ sudo apt-get install ttf-inconsolata